kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 ## Where to go from here?

+Congratulations!
+At this point, you know how to make a basic sticker pack ("Look ma, no code!") and how to create a custom user interface for your stickers.

-**Chapter 6** takes you further into the Messages framework, where you'll learn how to create custom messages and interact with the current conversation through a drawing and guessing game you can play right within Messages!
+There's much more you can do with Messages beyond sticker packs.
+In the next chapter, you'll learn how to create custom messages.
+Specifically, you'll create a cool drawing and guessing game you can play right within Messages!